 2. Read to them, or let them read to you

 One of the best ways to improve one’s writing skills is to read widely, and it’ll help a child’s vocabulary for future stories as well.
 If your child is not an avid reader, try reading to them yourself.
 You might like to pick some of your own favourite childhood books and start by reading them a chapter or so each night.
 With any luck, they’ll begin looking forward to these nightly sessions and search for books themselves.
 If you can convince your child to read to you, even better – they’ll be improving their reading skills as well.

 Inspiration often comes from new experiences.
 At the weekends, you might like to take your child to places they haven’t been before or encourage them to participate in new activities.If you have the means for it, travelling can also be a great way for a child to have novel experiences.
 Something about seeing a new place and discovering a new culture can inspire creativity, so if you manage to take them on a trip, encourage them to keep a travel diary and see if they can make a story out of it upon their return.

 4. Make creativity fun

-Kids respond well to games so you might like to find inspiration through play.
+Kids respond well to games (especially writing games) so you might like to find inspiration through play.
 The Imagine Forest fill-in-the-blank stories, in which children are told to choose particular types of words that are then inserted into a premade story template, will result in a tale of its own.
 The end story might sound a bit silly, but it’s sure to get kids thinking, and perhaps they’ll even modify it with their own ideas!